llamavert/sops/docs/terminal/amberleyoakey.md

 Transit Areas "Whiskey" (western), "Charlie" (central), and "Echo" (eastern) are positioned between the Oakey CTR and the inner boundaries of their respective LFAs.
 These designated areas facilitate  provide flexibility in routing when leaving or entering Oakey CTR.
 The vertical limits of all Transit Areas are `SFC` to `A030`.

 ## Satellite Airfields
 Within the OFTA, there are two satellite airfields, [Brymaroo](#brymaroo) (YBYO) and [Wyoming](#wyoming) (YWYO), utilized for military operations.
-Both airfields are located in the North West training.
+Both airfields are located in the North West training area.
 An airways clearance is required to operate at either airfield.
 If operations are required outside of 2nm radius, then clearance in either/all of the adjoining LFAs is required

-Aircraft that require a clearance to operate in the OFTA may become airborne not above `A018` within the confines of the circuit area.
-This approval to become airborne is only provided to enable two-way communications to be established with Oakey Approach.

 ### Brymaroo